top of page

 As their name implies, adaptogens can adapt to the body's needs, bringing balance from varying physical, mental, and emotional stresses.

 There are many benefits of incorporating adaptogenic herbs and practices into your daily routine (Dinacharya).
-They can improve overall well-being, increase energy and immunity, which builds resistance to illness and imbalance.
+They can improve overall well-being and increase energy and immunity, which builds resistance to illness and imbalance.
 Additionally, they optimize organ function, reduce inflammation, improve blood sugar levels, enhance protein synthesis, improve cholesterol levels, and regulate hormones.

-There are many ways to ingest Adaptogens; as food (maca, some mushrooms & Chyawanprash), capsules, teas, tinctures, herbal extracts, and jams.
-One of my favorite ways to build Ojas and immunity is by making an Adaptogenic lassi in the evening with oat or almond milk infused with Ashwagandha, Shatavari, Rose, Turmeric, Pippali, and Licorice.
-Also, an Ayurvedic favorite is an herbal jam called Chyawanprash, taken for thousands of years.
-It is made with 40 herbs and spices and is a natural adaptogenic, rejuvenator, and aphrodisiac.
+One of my favorite ways to build Ojas and immunity is to make an Adaptogenic lassi in the evening with oat or almond milk infused with Ashwagandha, shatavari, Rose, Turmeric, Pippali, and Licorice.

 Ashwagandha is the premier adaptogenic herb that boosts tolerance to stressful situations.